mingfang/terraform-provider-k8s/docs/resources/policy_v1beta1_pod_security_policy.md

 Name is the registered name of the CSI driver
 ## allowed_flex_volumes

-allowedFlexVolumes is a whitelist of allowed Flexvolumes.
+allowedFlexVolumes is an allowlist of Flexvolumes.
 Empty or nil indicates that all Flexvolumes may be used.
 This parameter is effective only when the usage of the Flexvolumes is allowed in the "volumes" field.

 #### driver